Maintainer(s): Stanley Bondi, SW van Heerden and Yuko Roodt

 This document may include preliminary concepts that may or may not be in the process of being developed by the Tari community.
 The release of this document is intended solely for review and discussion by the community regarding the technological merits of the potential system outlined herein.

-This document will introduce the Tari base layer Mempool that consists of a Transaction Pool, Pending Pool, Orphan Pool and Reorg Pool.
-The Mempool is used for storing and managing unconfirmed and time-lock restricted transactions.
+This document will introduce the Tari base layer Mempool that consists of an Unconfirmed Pool and Reorg Pool.
+The Mempool is used for storing and managing unconfirmed transactions.

 - Each base node is connected to a number of peers that maintain their own copies of the Mempool.

 The Mempool is responsible for managing, verifying and maintaining all unconfirmed transactions that have not yet been included in a block and added to the Tari blockchain.
-It consists of a Transaction Pool, Pending Pool, Orphan Pool and Reorg Pool to achieve these tasks.
 It is also responsible for propagating valid transactions and sharing the Mempool state with connected peers.
 An overview of the required functionality for the Mempool and each of its component pools will be provided.

 This is the role descriptions for each component pool:

-- Reorg Pool: stores a backup of all transactions that have recently been included into blocks, in case a blockchain reorganization occurs and these transactions have to be restored to the Transaction Pool so that they can be included in future blocks.
+Reorg Pool: stores a backup of all transactions that have recently been included into blocks, in case a blockchain reorganization occurs and these transactions have to be restored back to the Unconfirmed Pool, so that they can be included in future blocks.

 The transaction priority metric has the following behavior:

-- Transactions with higher fees per transaction message size SHOULD be prioritized over lower fee transactions.
+- transactions with higher fee per gram SHOULD be prioritized over lower fee per gram transactions.

-- All verified transaction MUST be propagated to neighboring peers.
+- All verified transactions MUST be propagated to neighboring peers.

 - Duplicate transactions MUST NOT be propagated to peers.

-- It MUST accept all transactions received from peers but MAY decide to discard low priority transactions.
+- Mempool MUST accept all transactions received from peers but MAY decide to discard low-priority transactions.

-- It MUST allow wallets to track payments by monitoring that a particular transaction has been added to the Mempool.
+- Mempool MUST allow wallets to track payments by monitoring that a particular transaction has been added to the Mempool.

-- to discard the Mempool state on restarts and then download the full state from its peers or
+- to discard its state on restart and then download the full state from its peers or

-- to store the state of the Mempool using persistent storage to reduce communication bandwidth required when reinitializing the Mempool after a restart.
+- to store its state using persistent storage to reduce communication bandwidth required when reinitializing the pool after a restart.

-The Transaction Pool consists of all unconfirmed transactions that have been received, verified and have passed all checks.
-These unconfirmed transactions in the Transaction Pool are ready to be included and can be used to construct new blocks for the Tari blockchain.
+This Mempool component consists of transactions that have been received, verified and have passed all the checks, but not yet included in the blocks.
+These transactions are ready to be used to construct new blocks for the Tari blockchain.

 - It MUST ensure that incoming transactions don't have a processing time-lock or has a time-lock that has expired.